-- We use computers to produce drawings, sometimes from 3D models (although this can be not much more than an electronic pencil).
+- We use computers to produce drawings, sometimes from 3D models.
 Still, most people still look just at the paper or 2D outputs from this process

 - Surveyors have laser based rather than optical/mechanical theodolites, and drones are starting to be used in surveying.
 Pointclouds have become widespread.